Recognizing (and dumping) Toxic Relationships

 This post may contain affiliate links but at NO extra costs to you.
 For further details, please read my full disclosure policy.

-We are aware of the effects of food on the body; the effects of poison or toxic chemicals on the body.
+We are aware of the effects of food and poison or toxic chemicals on the body.
 But are we aware of the effects of toxic relationships on our health?
-Most of us do not, and that’s why I’m showing you how to recognize (and dump) toxic relationships.
+Most of us are not, and that’s why I’m showing you how to recognize (and dump) toxic relationships.

 Creating personal boundaries with a chronic illness

-Back when first diagnosed, I started creating personal boundaries to ensure my success at healing and restoring my body to optimal health.
+Back when I was first diagnosed, I started creating personal boundaries to ensure my success at healing and restoring my body to optimal health.
 My pain management team could only do so much to make me feel better.
-There were certain things only I could do, and establishing personal boundaries was one.
+There were certain things only I could do, and establishing personal boundaries was one of them.

-The first thing I did when creating those boundaries, was thinking of the relationships in my life and how they affected me.
+The first thing I did when creating those boundaries was think of the relationships in my life and how they affected me.
 I wanted to get well again, and I didn’t want anything or anyone to hold me back.
-This is MY life and I want to be as well as I possibly can.
+This is my life, and I want to be as well as I possibly can.

-There were people that did wonders for my mental health, and those were the ones I wanted to surround me.
-For those that made me feel not so great, I immediately cut them out.
-They were toxic to me and my health in more than one way, so I cut them out.
-Cold turkey – done.
-Already I had taken back my health and was restoring it to optimal health.
-It was a phenomenal feeling that I could have power in who I’m interacting with and how it affects me.
+Some people did wonders for my mental health, and those were the ones I wanted to surround myself with.
+For those who made me feel less than great, I immediately cut them out.
+They were toxic to me and my health in more than one way, so I cut them out—cold turkey—done.
+Already, I had taken back my health and was restoring it to optimal health.
+It was a phenomenal feeling that I could have power over who I interacted with and how it affected me.

 Why you should set boundaries - How to do it and NOT feel guilty! #sayno #settingboundaries #fibromyalgia #chronicpain